 Mosaic products, predominantly fertilizer and animal feed ingredients, are used in agricultural operations.
 To the extent possible, bulk transport is used to minimize the need for extensive packaging throughout the supply chain.
-Mosaic supports and helps promote The Fertilizer Institute's (TFI) Bulk Blend Workshops and Manual, which eliminates the need for packaging of major raw materials or the final product.
-In any given year, more than 60% of the sales volumes (tonnes) from our businesses are sold in bulk.
+Mosaic supports and helps promote (TFI's) Bulk Blend Workshops and Manual, which eliminates the need for packaging of major raw materials or the final product.
+In any given year, more than 60 percent of the sales volumes (tonnes) from our businesses are sold in bulk.